biolink/biolink-model/docs/index.md

                          * [RNAProductIsoform](RNAProductIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference RNA
                          * [NoncodingRNAProduct](NoncodingRNAProduct.md)
                             * [MicroRNA](MicroRNA.md)
-                      * [GeneProductIsoform](GeneProductIsoform.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
-The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.
                       * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
                          * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
                       * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase